 We are committed to editing with an equity lens, ensuring any edits are for clarity and not stylistic in nature.
 We are committed to never alter a writing style, the intention of a piece, or change the voice in any way.
 If we ever fail or come up short in this attempt, please do let us know.

 We are free to submit to and free to read.
-We will accept one written piece or piece of artwork per person and hope to respond within one month.
+We will accept one written piece and/or piece of artwork per person.

-Submissions are open and will close when we have reached 100 pages of content or January 15 (the deadline has been extended!), whichever comes first.
+Submissions are open and will close when we have reached 100 pages of content or January 5, whichever comes first.
 To submit, fill out our submission form (one piece per entry in the form).
 Be sure to read all of our guidelines below before submitting.

 Volume 1 explored the theme of familial (blood, adopted, affirming, community, or other “family”) loss or ancestry.
 Volume 2 explored the themes of colonization and decolonization.
 Volume 3 explored the theme of belonging.
 Volume 4 explored the themes of disability and accessibility.
 Volume 5 explored the theme of overcoming.
+Volume 6 explored the theme of resistance.
+Volume 7 explored the theme of rest.
 Read all the past volumes here.

 Requirements for Submissions